 The community is built around a range of programs; among other activities, we organize interdisciplinary faculty seminars, support research and publications, host faculty fellows and post-doctorate researchers, run fellowships for undergraduate and graduate students, convene scholars and practitioners, and sponsor an interdisciplinary undergraduate major, the Program in Ethics, Politics & Economics.

-We also support specialized study centers, the Policy Lab, the Center for the Study of American Politics (CSAP), ISPS Health at Yale, The ISPS Center for the Study of Inequality (I-CSI), and the Interdisciplinary Center for Bioethics.
+We also support specialized study centers, the Policy Lab, the Center for the Study of American Politics (CSAP), and the Interdisciplinary Center for Bioethics.

 In recent years, ISPS has also developed an international reputation as a leader in a style of research known as field experimentation.
 This method involves the random assignment of various social interventions to individuals or institutions; it has been used to study the effects of tax policy on savings, of cost-sharing on utilization of health services, and of educational programs on academic achievement.